SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/overview.md

 Our LWM2M solution supports the following measurement types:
 - Boolean - represented as "true" or "false" and mapped in {{< product-c8y-iot >}} LWM2M solution respectively as "0" or "1"
-- Float - represented by any Float numeric values and mapped in {{< product-c8y-iot >}} LWM2M solution as it is
+- Float - represented by any Float numeric values and mapped in {{< product-c8y-iot >}} LWM2M solution as is
-- Integer - represented by any Integer numeric values and mapped in {{< product-c8y-iot >}} LWM2M solution as it is
+- Integer - represented by any Integer numeric values and mapped in {{< product-c8y-iot >}} LWM2M solution as is
 - String - represented by:
-    - Any numeric values (Integer and Float) in String format
+    - Any numeric values in a string format (for example integer and float)
-    - Numeric values in scientific format in positive or negative exponential notation (Ex.: 1.23E10 or 3.57e+5 or 9.8e-4)
+    - Numeric values in scientific format in a positive or negative exponential notation (for example 1.23E10 or 3.57e+5 or 9.8e-4)
-    - Any positive or negative numeric values starting with leading zero will be interpreted as a positive or negative *octal* value (Ex.: -029 or 010) and will be stored in {{< product-c8y-iot >}} as its decimal representation
+    - Any positive or negative numeric values starting with leading zero will be interpreted as a positive or negative octal value (for example -029 or 010) and will be stored in {{< product-c8y-iot >}} as its decimal representation
-    - Any positive or negative value starting with 0x or 0X following with any numbers and letters from A to F (case insensitive) will be interpreted as a positive or negative hexadecimal values (Ex.: 0x23F3D5C1 or -0x42a3b3d1) and will be stored in {{< product-c8y-iot >}} as its decimal representation
+    - Any positive or negative value starting with 0x or 0X followed by any number or letter from A to F (case insensitive) will be interpreted as a positive or negative hexadecimal value (for example 0x23F3D5C1 or -0x42a3b3d1) and will be stored in {{< product-c8y-iot >}} as its decimal representation

-**Important:** If a String is mapped into a measurement and a String value doesn't follow any of the notations above, it can't be parsed.
+> **Important:** If a string is mapped into a measurement and a string value does not follow any of the notations above, it cannot be parsed.
 As a result, an alarm will be created.

-To make use of these integrations, upload the corresponding DDF XML to your tenant.
+To use these integrations, upload the corresponding DDF XML to your tenant.
-For arbitrary protocols, you can configure how LWM2M devices are mapped to {{< product-c8y-iot >}} using [device protocols](/protocol-integration/cloud-fieldbus/#configuring-fieldbus).
+For arbitrary protocols, you can configure how LWM2M devices are mapped to {{< product-c8y-iot >}} using device protocols.
+See [Cloud Fieldbus > Configuring fieldbus device protocols](/protocol-integration/cloud-fieldbus/#configuring-fieldbus) for more information.

 ![Device protocols](/images/device-protocols/lwm2m/lwm2m-deviceprotocol.png)